Introduction

 Employees with responsibility for supervising students

-Employees with responsibility for supervising students will ensure that any students that they are responsible for supervising are not put at unnecessary risk while carrying out lone working activities falling within the scope of this policy.
+Employees with responsibility for supervising students will ensure that those students are not put at unnecessary risk while carrying out lone working activities falling within the scope of this policy.
 They are responsible for ensuring that lone works falling under their control are:

 risk assessed in accordance with the University’s risk assessment procedures and that suitable and sufficient control measures are identified and implemented to reduce risks to lone workers to a tolerable level